VerseByVerseQuran/SplitCode/README.md

 To recompile into a JAR file,

-javac split/Main.class split/Main.java
+1) javac split/Main.java
+this recreates the class file

-jar -cvfe VBV.jar split.Main split\Main.class
+2) jar -cvfe VBV.jar split.Main split\Main.class
+this repackages it into a jar.